JAMESDEVARAPU/festivevoice/README.md

 For support and questions:
 - Create an issue in the GitLab repository
-- Contact the development team through Viswam.ai channels
+- Contact the development team through FestiveVoice channels

 ---